ibm-cloud-docs/rise-with-sap-on-powervs/overview/products.md

 | 10-Cloud BoM | Client's contract with Cloud provider |
 {: caption="IBM ManagePlus layers onto RISE with SAP or RISE with SAP – Premium Supplier" caption-side="bottom"}

-IBM ManagePlus increases client ved Customer value, due to the following:
+IBM ManagePlus increases client value, due to the following:

 * Multi-cloud / hybrid cloud orchestration.
 * IBM built control plane that allows organizations to adopt IT operational management best practices based on AI and automation.